carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-high-dim-data.md

 ---
-title: "Thinking about High Dimensional Data"
+title: "Exploring High Dimensional Data"
 teaching: 0
 exercises: 5
 questions:
 - "Key question (FIXME)"
 objectives:
+- "Provide intellectual access to discussions of information-age high dimensional data(sets)"
-- "Define, identify, give examples of high dimensional datasets"
+- "Define, identify, and give examples of high dimensional datasets"
+- "Summarize the dimensionality of a dataset"
+- "Explain best practices for how to organize / structure high dim data for reuse"
-- "Understand how to visualize and explore high-dimensional data"
+- "Demonstrate at least one method to visualize, and explore a high-dimensional dataset"
-- "Reflect upon how high dimensional data visualization and analysis can reveal a research story in noisy data."
+- "Describe how high dimensional data visualization and analysis can reveal a research story in noisy data."
-- "Explain how to form lower dimensional descriptions/abstractions of the data"
+- "Explain how to form lower dimensional descriptions/abstractions of high dimensional data"
-- "Use PCA to reduce dimensionality and visualize the dimensions"
+- "Identify and explain at least one possible method and use-case for reducing dimensionality"

 keypoints:
 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---